 As investor in tropical agro business projects, the company has to deal with potential high risk.
 That is why the company is not investing directly in the projects but through well structured listed companies that have developed the know-how in that business and are designed to manage the risk.

 Market risk

-Since the Company has sold its investment in Socfin whose shares are listed on Luxembourg stock exchange, there is no more any market risk.
+Since the Company sold its investment in Socfin whose shares are listed on Luxembourg stock exchange on the 28th of December 2016, there is no more any market risk.

 Credit risk